California Capital Gains Tax: Rates, Calculations, and How to Save

 Various financial vehicles generate capital gains, from purchasing and selling Real Estate to buying and selling stocks or bonds to crowdfunding investment opportunities.
 Understanding the capital gains tax code for both the Federal and State of California is essential in choosing the best investment vehicle for you.

-How Capital Gains Taxes Work
+How Capital Gains Taxes Work in California

 In California, capital gains tax works as income, regardless of whether the asset is held for less than a year or longer.